Australia's central bank sees steep contraction, keeps rates unchanged

 Treasurer Josh Frydenberg on Tuesday used a keynote speech to argue the economy needed to re-start as quickly as possible, presaging a likely relaxation of social distancing rules at a National Cabinet meeting on Friday.

-The costs have been clear with the Australian Bureau of Statistics estimating 7.5 per dent of all jobs were lost in the weeks from mid-March to mid-April, equal to around 975,000 positions.
+The costs have been clear with the Australian Bureau of Statistics estimating 7.5 per cent of all jobs were lost in the weeks from mid-March to mid-April, equal to around 975,000 positions.

 Accommodation and food services alone shed a third of their jobs, with arts and recreation services losing another 27 per dent.

-Total wages paid by businesses also fell 8.2 per dent in the period to mid-April, pointing to a painful decline in household incomes and spending power.
+Total wages paid by businesses also fell 8.2 per cent in the period to mid-April, pointing to a painful decline in household incomes and spending power.

 Demand for big ticket items was especially hard hit with sales of motor vehicles almost halving in April, the largest fall since the industry data began in 1991.